Adverse reactions to vaccination

-These guidelines were drafted by H. Egberink et al., with input from M. Day (School of Veterinary Sciences, University of Bristol, UK).
+These guidelines were drafted by H. Egberink et al., and are dedicated to the memory of Professor Michael Day (School of Veterinary Sciences, University of Bristol, UK), May 2020.

 Vaccination is undoubtedly one of the most effective measures for the prevention of infectious diseases.
 However, as with other biologicals, vaccine-associated adverse events (VAAEs) may occur.
 Although these are believed to be rare, understanding their potential occurrence is an important part of informed consent for owners when deciding about vaccines.

 VAAEs are caused either by an aberrant innate or adaptive immune reaction, excessive local reactions to the vaccine at the inoculation site or by an error in administration (i.e. not in accordance with the Summary of Product Characteristics).
 Errors in manufacture could also lead to increased VAAEs, but vigorous quality control for vaccine manufacture means that these are extremely unlikely.

 A range of clinical signs may follow vaccination and, in some cases, these might be associated with vaccination.
 However, a cause-effect relationship may be difficult to prove because of variability in the time of appearance of the clinical signs after vaccination as well as the variable clinical appearance of more chronic systemic adverse reactions (Moore and HogenEsch, 2010).
 In terms of quantifying reactions, adverse reactions are generally underreported to vaccine manufacturers or national regulatory authorities (where such reporting schemes exist), as many reactions may not be reported by the veterinarian or owner of the animal.
 This makes it difficult to obtain reliable data on the nature and true incidence of adverse effects.